Liveaboard.com

 The Amalfi Coast

 Cruising the Amalfi Coast combines stunning coast views with the best of Italian History.
-Day trips to Pompeii let you experience the ancient city destroyed and frozen in time by the most famous volcano in the world Mount Vesuvius.
-Located centrally in Italy, cruising the Amalfi coat also allows you to explore the wonders of Rome.
+Day trips to Pompeii let you experience the ancient city destroyed and frozen in time by the most famous volcano in the world, Mount Vesuvius.
+Located centrally in Italy, cruising the Amalfi Coast also allows you to explore the wonders of Rome.
 Day trips are arranged to explore the Colosseum, the Circus Maximus, and more.
-You can also visit the Vatican City to explore St. Peters and see the fantastic Sistine chapel.
+You can also visit Vatican City to explore St. Peters and see the fantastic Sistine Chapel.

 Sicily